adrg/go-wkhtmltopdf/README.md

 - load.username                Username to use for logging into a website (e.g. bart)
 - load.password                Password to use for logging into a website (e.g. elbarto)
 - load.jsdelay                 Milliseconds to wait after page load before print start (e.g. 1200)
+- load.windowStatus            Wait until window.status is equal to this string before rendering page
 - load.zoomFactor              Zoom of the content (e.g. 2.2)
 - load.blockLocalFileAccess    Block local files from accessing other local files (values: true, false)
 - load.stopSlowScript          Stop slow running javascript (values: true, false)